Sharda University Admissions 2025

 Solution - Manusmriti is the world's first book on the law, dealing with a person's social and moral conduct.

-As per the Manusmriti, there are seven means of acquiring wealth.
+As per the Manusmriti, there are seven ways to acquire wealth.
 These are inheritance, finding, purchase, conquest, investment, work, and acceptance of gifts from good people.
 Therefore, stealing is not one of the means of acquiring wealth for men.

 (1) Outside the kin or caste group